MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 **Bots\DialogBot.cs**

 Next, add `ExpireAfterSeconds`, `LastAccessedTimeProperty`, and `DialogStateProperty` fields to the bot class and initialize them in the bot's constructor.
-Also add an `IConfiguration` parameter to the constructor to retrieve the `ExpireAfterSeconds` value.
+Also add an `IConfiguration` parameter to the constructor with which to retrieve the `ExpireAfterSeconds` value.

 Note that instead of creating the dialog state property accessor inline in the `OnMessageActivityAsync` method, you are creating and recording it at initialization time.
 The bot will need the state property accessor not only to run the dialog, but also to clear the dialog state.